Matter-Overdrive-Community-Edition/MatterOverdrive-Community-Edition-1.12.2/README.md

 * Star Maps, with Galaxies, Stars, and Planets.
 * [Androids](https://mo.simeonradivoev.com/android-guide/), become an Android and learn powerful RPG like abilities, such as Teleportation and Forcefields.

 ![Matter Overdrive Blocks and Items](https://mo.simeonradivoev.com/wp-content/uploads/2015/05/main_screenshot.png)

-Mini-Changelog (from InfiniteBlock):

-1. Fixed all weapon cooldown issues.
-2. Fixed Villager trades.
-3. Fixed Emergencyshield/Shield no more single shot kill's for Skeleton's/TechGun's
-4. Fixed cloak white screen of death.
-5. Microwave can now cook food like furnaces do.
-6. Fixed structure worldgen.

 ## Issues:

 https://github.com/Matter-Overdrive-Community-Edition/MatterOverdrive-Community-Edition-1.12.2/issues

-Todo:

-1. Allow energy transfer across matter network cables.
-That way connectivity and power go over one set of cables.
-2. Fix network flash drives to properly filter destinations.